Did you know there are houseplants out there that would love to be in your bathroom? Not to spy, but…

 You’ve met lucky bamboo before.
 It seems to be everywhere: on office desks, homes, bathrooms, and available at the grocery store.
-You can find a three-stalk plant for around $10 or so.
+A three-stalk plant will cost around $10 or so.

-Lucky bamboo is an important part of feng shui and thought to bring good luck and good fortune, especially so if one is the recipient of lucky bamboo as a gift.
+Lucky bamboo is an important part of feng shui.
+It’s thought to bring good luck and good fortune, especially so if one is the recipient of lucky bamboo as a gift.

 This plant is popular and easy to care for.
 It has a reputation as being almost indestructible.
 It will survive in all lighting conditions, even indirect light.
 You’ll see some planted in water and some in soil.

-But if you want a really happy lucky bamboo plant, place it in an area that gets bright, filtered sunlight and temperature ranges of 65°F – 90°F.
+Place your Lucky Bamboo plant in an area that gets bright, filtered sunlight.
+It likes temperature ranges of 65°F – 90°F.